frames.length

 Securing applications

 To mitigate the risk of data exposure through Cross-Site Frame Counting, it is crucial to load the same number of iframes consistently, regardless of any state.
 By ensuring a uniform iframe loading behavior, the application can prevent potential information leakage that could occur due to variations in the number of iframes.
+Or using COOP headers as described to restrict cross-origin access to the opened window.

 References